Hitting forbidden induced subgraphs on bounded treewidth graphs

-We overcome this problem by ``pledging'' one column of $M$ and introducing a \emph{sentinel} vertex $s \in T$ that is complete to $M$ and the vertices $a_{x,C,\ell}$, and anticomplete to the vertices $b_{C,\ell}$.
-This vertex ``fixes'' the roles of vertices in $A$ and $B$ at the price of losing one column of $M$, hence getting a weaker lower bound of $\Ocal^*(2^{o(t^{h-1})})$.
+We overcome this problem by ``pledging'' one column of $M$ and introducing a \emph{sentinel} vertex $s_0 \in T$ that is complete to $M$ and the vertices $a_{x,C,\ell}$, and anticomplete to the vertices $b_{C,\ell}$.
+This vertex ``fixes'' the roles of vertices in $A$ and $B$ at the price of losing one column of $M$, hence getting (by Lemma~\ref{lem:properties}) a weaker lower bound of $\Ocal^*(2^{o(t^{h-1})})$, as in Theorem~\ref{thm:lower-bound-no-colors-WEAKER}.
 In the following theorem we formalize this idea and we extend it to a more general graph $H$, namely $K_{h+1} + v_x$ for $0 \leq x \leq h-1$, defined as the graph obtained from $K_{h+1}$ by adding a vertex $v$ adjacent to $x$ vertices in the clique (cf. Figure~\ref{fig:graphs-hard}).
 We will need an extra sentinel vertex in $T$ for each of the neighbors of $v$ in the clique, losing one column of the central part $M$ for each of them.